plurid/plurid/docs/README.md

 pnpm lint
 ```

-`plurid-react` also exposes an explicit `check` script.
-The current GitHub CI runs build, test, and lint but not that type-check.
+Every public package exposes a `check` script (the harness too).
+GitHub CI runs build, test, lint, `check`, `check.modules` and `docs.tables.check` on every change, plus the chromium browser suite in its own job; `pnpm verify` is the local superset (it adds the strict visual comparisons, whose baselines are macOS renders, and the packed-install smoke test).
 Rendering and interaction work also requires the Vite render harness; product-motivated engine work requires product-level verification in the consuming application.